davidscholberg/irkbot/README.md

 	// This function can be omitted if no configuration is needed.
 }

+func HelpEcho() []string {
+	// This function returns an array of strings describing this command's
+	// functionality.
+It is displayed when someone types "..help" in a channel
+	// or private message.
+	s := "..echo <phrase> - echo the phrase back to the channel" return []string{s}
+}

 func Echo(p *lib.Privmsg) bool {
 	if ! strings.HasPrefix(p.Msg, "..echo") {
 		// If this is not an echo command, return right away.